-GEO: What Actually Matters (and What Doesn't)
+GEO: What it is and What Actually Matters (and What Doesn't)

-Published Jun 2025 · Updated Mar 2026
+Written by Mira Hayashi, Head of Success · Published Jun 2025 · Updated Apr 2026

-The Mental Model Most People Get Wrong
+What Most People Get Wrong About GEO

 Here is what most people think GEO is: SEO, but for AI.
 Find the right keywords, sprinkle them in, and your brand shows up in ChatGPT.